Information here is provided for education purposes and does not replace proper and necessary veterinary care for pets.

 Type 5 and 6:

 Stools that are mushy without clear form but still hold shape, indicate that digestion may be happening too quickly.
-This can also happen naturally with stools that are excreted faster during/right after exercise.
+This can also happen naturally with stools that are excreted faster during/right after exercise, or with low digestibility foods.

 Diarrhea, or liquid stood, indicates inflammation and digestive upset.
 Short-term diarrhea can be caused by many things, but dietary causes include sudden high fat consumption or food intolerance.